brokcloud/mechanic-hare/README.md

 Hares are not kept as house pets.

-Like rabbits, hares are brown
+Unlike rabbits, hares are carnivores (meat eaters).